j-mnr/gophergo.dev/content/basics/09-slice.md

 import "fmt"

-// SliceBasic shows how to create a slice and how to set and get values in it. func SliceBasic() {
+// Basic shows how to create a slice and how to set and get values in it. func Basic() {
 	// Don't add a number between the
 	// `[]` brackets and we `make` slices if we
 	// want to have a capacity and length